whytekieran/Neo4J-Project/README.md

 RETURN LeinsterFiannaFail, MunsterFiannaFail, ConnachtFiannaFail, LeinsterFiannaFailElected, MunsterFiannaFailElected, ConnachtFiannaFailElected, LeinsterFiannaFailElectedP,
 	   MunsterFiannaFailElectedP, ConnachtFiannaFailElectedP;
 ```

+To view some other interesting queries related to this database you can view the QueryData.cypher file.

 ## **_References_**
 1. [Neo4J website](http://neo4j.com/), contains the documentation for the Neo4J database.